DARATHARUN/FingerprintControlApp/README.md

 Breadboard and jumper wires
 Android smartphone
 MIT App Inventor for app development

-Circuit Diagram
+Circuit Diagram:

 Here's the connection diagram:
 LED to Arduino:

-Connect the anode (long leg) of the LED to Digital Pin 10 via a 220Ω resistor Connect the cathode (short leg) of the LED to GND Buzzer to Arduino:
+Connect the anode (long leg) of the LED to Digital Pin 10 via a 220Ω resistor Connect the cathode (short leg) of the LED to GND

+Buzzer to Arduino:

 Connect the positive pin of the buzzer to Digital Pin 11